Starting a Company: Do I Need an LLC?

 Therefore, the interests in the company for you and your partner will depend on:

-1. What value you and your partner invest in the company
+- What value you and your partner invest in the company

-2. Who will operate the business
+- Who will operate the business

-3. Who will be in charge of which day-to-day decisions
+- Who will be in charge of which day-to-day decisions

-To avoid complications later, it is best to have the partners’ intent expressed clearly in an Operating Agreement for a Partnership or a Limited Liability Company (LLC), and via a Shareholder Agreement and By-Laws for a Corporation.
+To avoid complications later, it is best to have the partners’ intent expressed clearly in an Operating Agreement for a Partnership or an Limited Liability Company (LLC), and via a Shareholder Agreement and By-Laws for a Corporation.

 If you are interested in more detail related to your situation it is best to speak with an attorney.